 - How to learn from employee feedback

-- From performance reviews to a culture of feedback
+- Performance reviews and a culture of feedback

 When we think about giving someone feedback, we often think of it in terms of positive or negative.
 However, there’s a new way to think about this distinction: reinforcing or redirecting.